 Zoë Slater is a ceramicist working in Glasgow.

 Her work wanders between functional and the sculptural, drawing inspiration from nature and natural materials.
 Her range of wheel thrown tableware features a natural and muted colour palette, utilising texture through slip brush strokes and scoring.
-She is committed to sustainability in the production of her ceramics, and uses homemade ash glazes collected from wood fires as well as firing to lower stoneware temperature in an electric kiln.
+She is committed to sustainability in the production of her ceramics, frequently experimenting with foraged materials and organic colourants.

 © Copyright.
 All rights reserved.